 Before the rule change, in the example above, each rollover would be treated separately and would have to be apportioned between pre-tax and after-tax amounts, resulting in a tax liability on the transfer of the some of the money going in the Roth IRA.

-The new IRS regulations have made smart planning possible.
+The latest IRS regulations have made smart planning possible.
 It is now easier to move your after-tax money into a Roth IRA.
 This is a major benefit because Roth IRAs are the only retirement plans that grow tax-free.
 Earnings are never taxed if you follow the rules and wait until you are 59 ½ to withdraw the accumulated income in the account.
 The first step is to determine how much of your retirement savings is in after-tax versus pre-tax dollars.
 Then the planning can begin.
 Even though the rule changes simplify the process, retirement income planning is still complex and you should consult with your tax advisor to help you plan any change in your retirement plan accounts.